-Dr. Hany Yassa's medical specialty is general internal medicine.
+Dr. Hany Yassa's area of specialization is general internal medicine.
 He accepts the following insurance: Anthem, Blue Cross/Blue Shield, and Medicare.
 Dr. Yassa attended medical school at Ain Shams University Faculty of Medicine.

-Dr. David Blair's area of specialization is general internal medicine.
-He studied medicine at the University of South Dakota, Sanford School of Medicine.
-He accepts Medicare insurance.
+Dr. David Blair's medical specialty is general internal medicine.
+Dr. Blair studied medicine at the University of South Dakota, Sanford School of Medicine.
+He honors Medicare insurance.

-Dr. Thorlief Stangebye's medical specialty is general internal medicine and geriatrics (elderly care).
-He graduated from the University of Maryland School of Medicine.
+Dr. Thorlief Stangebye's areas of specialization are general internal medicine and geriatrics (elderly care); he sees patients in Roswell, NM.
+Dr. Stangebye graduated from the University of Maryland School of Medicine.

 Conditions / Treatments